Training Colorado educators about Sustainable Co-existence between ranchers and wolves

 Educational approach:

-Our approach centers of consolidating and coordinating a network of groups working to provide assistance to producers.
-We work closely with the Center for Human-Carnivore Coexistence, the Colorado Cooperative Extension Service, Colorado Parks and Wildlife, and the Working Lands Alliance to offer informational meetings, agent training, rancher visits to Montana to meet with fellow producers, and to respond around the state to emerging wolf predation events.
+Our approach centers of consolidating and coordinating a network of groups working to provide assistance and education to producers.
+We worked closely with the Center for Human-Carnivore Coexistence, the Colorado Cooperative Extension Service, Colorado Parks and Wildlife, and the Working Lands Alliance to offer informational meetings, agent training, rancher peer visits to Montana, and to respond to emerging wolf predation events.
 One of our principal investigators served on the Stakeholder Advisory Group and another on the Technical Advisory Group, both organized by Colorado Parks and Wildlife in order to enhance both keeping up with rapidly changing policies and to provide a voice to represent producers.
-We meet monthly with advisors from government and non-government organizations to discuss what is happening and what can be done about it.
+We met monthly with advisors from government and non-government organizations to discuss what is happening and what can be done about it.
 Finally, we organized pairs of extension agents and local ranchers to act as our ambassadors in their home counties, and as our stakeholder committee for Extension training.
-The group visited a prominent conversation group in Montana, where they were able to learn from ranchers that have been dealing with wolves for over 20 years.
-After the conference, the group has deployed their own versions of assistance in many different ways in their home counties.
+The group visited a prominent conversation group in Montana called the Blackfoot Challenge, where they were able to learn from ranchers that have been dealing with wolves for over 20 years.
+After the conference, the group has deployed their own versions of assistance in many different ways in their home counties, spreading the educational efforts of this project.

-To date, we have networked with producer speakers (3), the Blackfoot Challenge, Colorado Parks and Wildlife (CPW), US Fish and Wildlife, USDA APHIS Wildlife Services, Working Lands Alliance, wolf NGO's, Stockgrowers Association, Defenders of Wildlife and Owl Mountain conservation initiative in Jackson County.
+We networked with producer speakers, the Blackfoot Challenge, Colorado Parks and Wildlife (CPW), US Fish and Wildlife, USDA APHIS Wildlife Services, Working Lands Alliance, wolf NGO's, Stockgrowers Association, Defenders of Wildlife and Owl Mountain conservation initiative in Jackson County.
 We also took about 25 livestock producers, extension agents, NRCS, CPW, and WLA to visit the Blackfoot Challenge in Montana.

-We lead or participated in 1) A workshop for livestock producers, 2) a get together for wolf advocates, livestock producers/supporters, and educators to see how ranches live and work through first-hand discussions on a local ranch, 3) efforts to assist producers with predation, 4) several local meetings, 5) developing a conflict fund for producers, 6) providing a fladry trailer to producers, and 7) educational materials.
+We lead or participated in 1) A workshops for livestock producers, 2) a gathering for wolf advocates, livestock producers/supporters, and educators to see how ranches live and work through first-hand discussions on a local ranch, 3) efforts to assist producers with predation, 4) several local meetings, 5) developing a conflict fund for producers, 6) providing a fladry trailer to producers, and 7) educational materials, including a website an award winning video.

 Education & Outreach Initiatives